Cracked Pot Meditations – Spiritual Greatness

 Craft

-To get in touch with your basic needs quit your job, move out of your house, get rid of all of your belongings and live as a bum.
+To get in touch with your basic needs, quit your job, move out of your house, get rid of all of your belongings, and live as a bum.
 Sit on a corner and spare change.
 See how people react to you as your hair gets nasty and you start to smell.
-Who looks at you with love and compassion and who ignores you, blind to the suffering of the poor, and who hates you.
-As the months go by, remember all you used to have.
+Who looks at you with love and compassion, and who ignores you, blind to the suffering of the poor, and who hates you.
+As the months go by, remember all you once had.
 Remember the toilet paper?
-The mat by the toilet that kept your feet warm in the middle of the night when you were shitting and looking at OKCupid profiles?
-The heaters that blew dusty stale hot air?
+The mat by the toilet that kept your feet warm in the middle of the night when you were sitting and looking at OKCupid profiles?
+The heaters that blew dusty, stale hot air?
 These are all things you gave up for a life of poverty.

 When you return to your life of means, what will you do differently?